FedEx E-Commerce Learning Lab

 The FedEx E-Commerce Learning Lab is a program developed by Accion Opportunity Fund and FedEx to help small business owners who are looking to develop or expand their e-commerce operations, with a focus on women and entrepreneurs of color.
 The program has three components to support businesses at different stages in their ecommerce journey:

-- Hands-on learning for 150 small businesses that are new to e-commerce: 150 small business owners who do not have an active ecommerce site will be selected to participate in an intensive learning and coaching experience over four months to create an online store and sell their products through this store.
-They will attend a series of live virtual workshops focused on e-commerce basics over four months and receive one-on-one coaching by ecommerce experts.
-They will then apply the learnings from the courses and coaching by launching their ecommerce business on the SOKONI They will receive free technical support in setting up and maintaining their virtual stores, marketing, managing promotions, customer service, managing orders and fulfillments, and product photography.
+- Hands-on learning for small businesses that are new to e-commerce: small business owners who do not have an active ecommerce site can apply to be selected to participate in a beginners’ cohort, an intensive learning and coaching experience to create an online store and sell their products through this store.
+They will attend a series of live virtual workshops focused on e-commerce basics over five months and receive one-on-one coaching by e–commerce experts.
+They will then apply the learnings from the courses and coaching by launching their e–commerce business on the SOKONI platform.
+They will receive free technical support in setting up and maintaining their virtual stores, marketing, managing promotions, customer service, managing orders and fulfillments, and product photography.
 At the end of the experience, participants will be prepared to take what they have learned to launch their own online store on any platform they choose.
-Participants who complete the experience will receive a $2,000 business grant to put toward an e-commerce growth plan that they develop during the program.
+Participants who complete the experience will receive a $5,000 business grant to put toward an e-commerce growth plan that they develop during the program.

-- Virtual seminars on advanced ecommerce topics: The second component is a series of four live virtual seminars on advanced ecommerce topics that will take place in the fall and winter.
-The seminars will feature diverse expert speakers and target small business owners who are looking to refine and strengthen their e-commerce skills in key areas.
+- Virtual seminars on advanced e-commerce topics: The second component is a series of four virtual seminars on advanced e–commerce topics.
+The seminars feature diverse expert speakers and target small business owners who are looking to refine and strengthen their e-commerce skills in key areas.

 - Online learning journeys: The third component is a dedicated online learning hub that features self-serve digital micro-courses on e-commerce topics.